oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 	./src/AOloopControl/scripts/

-The scripts can be linked to your working directory by executing the following command:
+The scripts can be linked to your working directory by executing the following command from `src/AOloopControl/scripts/`:

 	ln -s $PWD/syncscripts /myworkdirectory/syncscripts